A coding and design summer program for students between 12 and 18 years old living in the Chattanooga area.

 Summer of Code Schedule

-The camp will be divided into morning and afternoon sessions held Monday, Wednesday and Friday.
+The camp will be divided into morning and afternoon sessions held Monday, Wednesday and Friday at the downtown branch of the Chattanooga Public Library.
 Students’ acceptance letters will inform them which session they have been selected to participate in.

 9:30am – 12:30pm